department-of-veterans-affairs/vagov-content/pages/decision-reviews/after-you-request-review.md

 <a href="https://www.va.gov/claim-or-appeal-status/" class="usa-button-primary">Track the Status of Your Claim or Appeal</a>

 ## What if I need help?
-A Veterans service organization or VA-accredited attorney or agent can help you request a decision review.
+A Veterans Service Organization or VA-accredited attorney or agent can help you request a decision review.
 <br>
 [Get help requesting a decision review](/decision-reviews/get-help-with-review-request/)